It's time to create your dreaded SEO reports again.

 But it doesn't have to be.

-Which is why we're sharing not one, but 2 SEO report templates (no optin) you can use to wow your clients and ensure you retain their business.
+Which is why we're sharing not one, but 2 SEO report templates you can use to wow your clients and ensure you retain their business.

 The best part is it only takes 15 minutes to set them both up.

-This template was designed by Ahrefs to include the metrics businesses and clients want to see on an SEO report.
+We designed this template to include the metrics and insights businesses want to see on an SEO report.

 Later on, we dive deeper into how we've improved upon this report internally, to measure the metrics that directly impact revenue.